Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Results

+We note that the \texttt{acopf\_14} benchmark timed out (timeout = 1000 seconds per MILP instance) for all but the smallest segment budgets for both the Vanilla and Optimized methods.
+We do not include this benchmark in our analysis but note that it is too large for our current MILP solvers to handle within the designated timeout.

-We now describe the evaluation task and ask the following two overarching questions: \emph{(1) does the optimal abstraction yield tighter bounds on the outputs when compared to the vanilla approach?
-(2) how does KAN verification techniques used here compare against state-of-the-art approaches for comparable MLPs?
-(3) does our approach enable meaningful applications to problems of interest to the ML community?}
+\textbf{Overarching questions:} We now describe the evaluation method on the benchmarks and ask the following two overarching questions: \emph{(1) Does the Optimized approach yield tighter output bounds than the Vanilla baseline at equal segment budgets?
+What happens as the segment budget increases?} \emph{(2) Does our approach scale as model parameters grow?}